arribada/LoraTracker/README.md

 ![Blueprints](blueprints.svg)

-TODO:
- - how to deal with backloging when the sender is out of range? backloging in connect might be  possible by providing a date with the alert api call. backlogging in Prometheus is possible, but tricky sending a single update with the lowest data rate setting takes 1-2 minutes so the speed for sending backlogs is not enough. need add an option to increase the speed based on the signal strength.
- - the concetrator hangs sometime so reset it if doesn't receive any packets in 10mins.

 # Setup Pager duty account for the alerting(optional).
  - Sign up for an account.
  - Add a phone number under the profile Notification Rules.